codable-kapil/Recipes/README.md

 ### Summary

 The Recipe List iOS App is a SwiftUI-based mobile application that fetches and displays a list of recipes from a network source.
 The app allows users to view recipe names, cuisines, and images.
 It handles different states such as loading, empty, error, and successfully loaded recipes.
-The app also supports image caching for efficiency, especially when dealing with large images.
+The app also supports image caching for efficiency, especially when dealing with large images and limited network bandwidth.

 ### Features:

 1. **Dynamic Recipe Fetching:** Recipes are fetched from the given API, and the UI updates accordingly to show the loading state, error messages, or empty state if no recipes are found.
+User can refresh the list anytime using pull-to-refresh.
 2. **Image Caching:** Images of recipes are fetched from URLs and cached locally for quicker subsequent access.
 3. **Error Handling:** Includes error states for network issues, empty content, and loading issues.
 4. **Dependency Injection:** The app uses dependency injection to manage services like network manager and image loading, making the app scalable and testable.